Board of Directors

 Julia Fineczko

-Co-Chair of Planning, Quality Enhancement / Risk Management (PQE/RM) Committee
+Chair of Planning, Quality Enhancement / Risk Management (PQE/RM) Committee

 Julia is a registered nurse and an experienced healthcare leader with a demonstrated ability to lead diverse inter-professional care teams to provide services to individuals with complex needs across health and intersecting sectors.
 Julia has a reputation for bringing together individuals across all levels of the organization to achieve service excellence with a focus on innovation, quality, equity and measurable outcomes.

-Julia holds a Bachelor of Science in Nursing Degree from Ryerson Universiry and a Masters of Science in Community Health Degree from U of T; Julia is currently pursuing her Doctor of Nursing degree.
+Julia holds a Bachelor of Science in Nursing Degree from Ryerson University and a Masters of Science in Community Health Degree from U of T; Julia is currently pursuing her Doctor of Nursing degree.
 Her volunteer experience includes providing nursing care to newcomers and marginalized individuals experiencing homelessness, mental illness, and addictions in downtown Toronto.

 Julia has been volunteering with CLOC since 2019 and is a member of the Policy Committee.
 Julia has enjoyed supporting CLOC to achieve its strategic priorities and Vision.